The Adoption of Blockchain-based Decentralized Exchanges: Introduction

 \paragraph{Literature Review.}

-Our paper contributes to the so-far scarce literature studying {D}e{F}i projects operating on blockchains.
-In particular, there are few studies on decentralized crypto exchanges, primarily from practitioners and the Computer Science community. \cite{angeris2021analysis} shows that the AMM can track the market price closely under no-arbitrage conditions; \cite{bartoletti2021theory} abstracts the AMM away from the actual underlying economic mechanisms and studies its mathematical properties; \cite{frontrunning} provides empirical evidence for the existence of arbitrage at AMM. \cite{introtodf} provides a good survey of the {D}e{F}i applications.
-Our paper is the first to explore the fundamental market micro-structure problems concerning AMM, such as adverse selection, market breakdown, execution cost, investor decisions, and liquidity provider incentives (adoption problem).
-Our results also complement existing literature on centralized crypto exchanges and prices of cryptocurrencies. (e.g., \cite{Tether}, \cite{GANDAL201886}, \cite{return}, \cite{li_shin_wang_2018})
+Our paper contributes to the so-far scarce, but rapidly growing, literature on blockchain-based decentralized finance.
+Relevant contributions include \cite{angeris2021analysis}, who show that the AMM can track the market price closely under no-arbitrage conditions; \cite{bartoletti2021theory} who abstract away from the economic mechanisms behind AMMs, and prove a set of structural properties; \cite{frontrunning} who provide empirical evidence for the existence of arbitrage at AMM.
+We refer to \cite{introtodf} for an excellent and comprehensive survey of {D}e{F}i applications. {In their survey, they highlight the potential token value loss faced by liquidity providers, often referred to as ``impermanent loss".} We show that the widely accepted measure of ``impermanent loss" can be misleading and lead to sub-optimal liquidity management strategy of liquidity providers.